 Other advantages are that the cookware can evenly distribute heat, and you can clean the items with just warm water and soap.
 Through the years, the cookware has undergone many changes due to technology.
 There is now a greater selection of grades in terms of nonstick cookware.

 The most affordable kind of nonstick cookware features just one thin layer of the coating.
 This kind of item tends to get scratches easily, and it might even peel at some point due to frequent use.
-Cheaper nonstick items are often generic and aimed for mass market usage.
+The cheaper nonstick items are often generic and aimed for mass market usage.

 The dual-layer coating is better since the nonstick layer is topped with a sealer that assists in bonding the first layer and helps shield it.
 Dual-layer nonstick products are resistant to peeling and scratches and with correct maintenance, it will last longer.